 Client Involvement & Design/Build Collaboration

 One of the particular strengths of TimberHomes is our ability to manage the multi-layered work of listening, proposing, reacting and planning that is needed to create a successful finished building.
-To us, a successful building is one that is beautiful, affordable, efficient, and has soul.
-It should feel like it was made by human hands.
-Here’s how we get there.
+To us, a successful building process is one that is creates a beautiful, affordable, efficient, structure that reflects you – the owner, and inhabitant.
+The finished building should feel like it was made by human hands, by people you’ve gotten to know throughout the construction process.
+Here’s how it works.

 We start with a detailed design questionnaire that helps us understand your ideas for the size, layout, energy efficiency, and architectural style of the structure.
 You let us know how you envision the structure being used.
 Is it a home?
 A barn?
 Will it be for year-round use, or seasonal?
 We listen for any special considerations, such as natural features of the building site and accessibility needs of your family members.
 You give us your preferences for materials and finishes.

 During our free, one-hour consultation (typically at our Vershire or Middlesex shops) we’ll review your completed questionnaire and discuss scenarios for implementing your ideas, including process and cost.
 At the end of the consultation, you’ll have a rough preliminary budget idea for your project, based on costs per square foot for similar jobs, and scenarios for taking the project to completion.